Franzcod/react-improve-in/README.md

 ## Available Scripts

+In the / src folder:

+### `json-server --watch db.json`

 In the project directory, you can run:

-### `json-server --watch db.json`

 ### `npm install`